grammarhoard/2016-jovanovski-css-render/README.md

 ### Global settings
 #### allowJs (boolean)
 If set to true, will keep all `<script>` tags while processing the site with PhantomJS.
-WARNING: Allowing JS will slow the extraction process drastically.
+Note: Allowing JS may in some cases slow the extraction process.
+If you experience timeout issues, disable this setting.
 #### debug (boolean)
 If set to true, will add a red border to indicate the viewport area that is being examined on the resulting HTML file.
 Only works on local input files.
 #### processExternalCss (boolean)